ParallelAgile/CodeBot/codegen-process-guide/getting-started/web-console.md

 Licensed users can create multiple projects - useful for things like deploying to a separate Dev or Test environment, in addition to a Production environment; or for maintaining multiple cloud-hosted versions of a proof-of-concept app.

+## Hello CodeBot

+At this stage, you may want to quickly try out a "hello world" example.
+We have just such a project at the ready.
+Follow the [Hello CodeBot](../hello-codebot-project) steps to try it out.
+The link at the end of that page returns here to resume the tutorial.

 ## Overview of the Web Console